 Banca Generali's remuneration policies have always been aimed at ensuring the best possible alignment of the interests of the Banking Group's Shareholders and management, especially in a long-term perspective, through careful risk management and the consistent pursuit of long-term strategies.
 In fact, a well-balanced system of remuneration and incentives for the bank's directors and management is key to boosting competitiveness and ensuring high-levels of corporate governance over time.
 It must also be borne in mind that the overall remuneration system - in particular for employees and executives discharging key corporate functions - is a tool to attract to and retain in the company highly qualified professionals endowed with the specialist skill set necessary to meet the company's requirements.

-The motion to apply to the Key Managers listed above a higher ratio than 1:1 between the variable and fixed components of remuneration, and in particular, to raise the said ratio up to 2:1, the highest ratio contemplated by the Bank of Italy, is based on the following grounds:
+The motion to apply to the Key Managers listed above a higher ratio than 1:1 of the variable to fixed component of remuneration, and in particular, to raise the said ratio up to 2:1 - the highest ratio contemplated by the Bank of Italy - is based on the following grounds:

-- the vast majority of Banca Generali's operations which are carried out through networks of financial advisors, private bankers and relationship managers are concentrated in specific sectors such as private banking and asset management.
+- the vast majority of Banca Generali's operations which are carried out through networks of financial advisors, private bankers and relationship managers - are concentrated in specific sectors such as private banking and asset management.
 As a result of its strategic positioning, Banca Generali is called upon to face not only traditional competitors (mainly network banks) but also major international competitors (primarily foreign private banks) that, thanks to a well-consolidated presence in Italy, have earned significant shares of the Italian market, as well as major Italian banks with international ambitions.
 In this competitive context and in light of the brilliant results obtained in recent years in the private banking sector, which is expected to continue to grow at the same rapid pace observed in the past, it is clearly in Banca Generali's interest to offer remuneration packages that enable the bank not only to retain key resources who are primarily responsible for the significant growth achieved so far by the bank, but also to attract new managerial talent in a niche labour market featuring a shortage of the specialist skills required to effectively meet current and future challenges; - the current remuneration package (for Key Managers, as well as for all other bank personnel) focuses on sustainability, especially through policies prioritising growth that is sustainable over time, and enhancing the potential of the Group's personnel by rewarding individual contributions to the organisation's success, including through appropriate remuneration, whilst discouraging conduct leading to excess risk-taking.
-Therefore, the remuneration policies are aimed at adequately rewarding sustainable performance and are also based on the following principles: - internal fairness, as remuneration must be commensurate with the role filled, taking due account of the burden of responsibility, and the competence and skills with which related duties are discharged; - competitiveness, as the assigned remuneration must be in line with remuneration levels prevailing on reference markets; towards this end, trends in remuneration levels prevailing in the industry of reference are monitored constantly through general and industry-specific surveys of remuneration practices;
+Therefore, the remuneration policies are aimed at adequately rewarding sustainable performance and are also based on the following principles: